Are you a student with a Bachelor’s degree from a university of applied sciences: ‘hbo’ in Dutch?

 - Gezondheid en Technologie (studieroute opleiding Verpleegkunde)

-In addition to your ‘hbo’ programme, our admissions board will also take your secondary school diploma into consideration.
+In addition to your ‘hbo’ programme, our admissions board will take your secondary school diploma into consideration.
 The following two admission requirements also apply:

 Important: English language skills and Mathematics

-We expect students applying to this programme to be competent in the English language at a level that is at least commensurate with the skill set of a pre-university secondary school (‘vwo’) student in the Netherlands.
+You are expected to be competent in English at a level that is at least on a par with the skill set of a pre-university secondary school (‘vwo’) student in the Netherlands.
 All Master's courses at the University of Twente are taught in English.
 English-language books are also used in many courses.
-As a prospective student you are personally responsible for your English language skills; the university does not provide language testing prior to admission; this is really your own responsibility.
+Please note that we do not provide language testing prior to admission; this is really your own responsibility.

-You must possess a solid set of skills in mathematics.
-If you have successfully completed your maths coursework at a level commensurate with Maths A or B at the level of the Dutch ‘vwo’ or ‘havo’ B (with an N&T or N&G profile), then your knowledge of mathematics should be sufficient for this programme.
-If you do not meet this standard, you have to first take a mathematics refresher course.
-The UT requires you to submit a certificate proving that you have sufficient mathematic skills.
-Several organizations offer refresher courses for mathematics remediation, for example the James Boswell Institute in Utrecht, or the NHA (online course).
+The second requirement concerns your skills in mathematics.
+If you have successfully completed your maths coursework at a level on a par with Maths A or B at Dutch ‘vwo’ or ‘havo’ B level (with an N&T or N&G profile), then your knowledge of mathematics should be sufficient for this programme.
+Otherwise, you will need to first take a mathematics refresher course and obtain a certificate proving that you have sufficient mathematics skills.
+You can choose from several organizations offering refresher courses for mathematics remediation, such as the James Boswell Institute in Utrecht, or the NHA (online course).

 We know it can be tempting to put off important decisions.
-That being said, please be sure to register for the Master’s programme well in advance (at least two months before the pre-Master’s begins), so that we can inform you about your admission to the programme in plenty of time.
-You do not have to have your Bachelor’s degree in order to register: you can submit your degree later, as long as it is sent to us before the start of your programme.
+That being said, please be sure to register for the Master’s programme well in advance (at least two months before the pre-Master’s begins), so that we can inform you about your admission in plenty of time.
+You don’t need to have your Bachelor’s degree in order to register: you can submit it later, as long as we have it before the start of your programme.
 There are two options to start your pre-Master’s programme: